 I always felt that I wanted to be a full-time mom and wake up with my babies, know what they ate, when they pooped, when they laughed, and to be there for every discovery and question.
 I quit the morning show in Dallas, where I worked as a meteorologist and entertainment reporter.
 I had an extremely satisfying, showbiz-type of job.
 It was the number-one-rated morning show at the time.
 On one hand, I got to travel, go to openings of movies, museums, hotels.
 I met movie-stars and interesting people.
 On the other hand, I covered tornados and hail storms.
 I had the best of both worlds.
 Hard news, and softer entertainment news.

 I’ve been married to my rock, my comedian, my coach, my sounding board, my anchor, my love, P, for 22 years and life is full!
 Being married and making it through the rough bumps on the road is one of my greatest accomplishments.
 I thank God daily for our love and for our three kids, ages 9,6, and 3.
 They have unequivocally changed us and made our life better in every way (except the sleepless nights).

 I’ve often felt a need to communicate in ways other than in front of a camera.
 This is the best medium I’ve found to share my thoughts, experiences, and journey.
 I’m as transparent as possible because I believe in the power of sharing our paths to make discoveries and to feel connected with others.
 We are not alone!

-Thank you for stopping by and be sure to follow me on twitter @mariasotolongo1, or check us out at Facebook: “Breathe: The Home Birth Documentary”.
+Thank you for stopping by and be sure to follow me on Instagram and Facebook @mariasotolongoproductions & on twitter @mariasotolongo1.

 Blessings and big hugs!